RookeriesDevelopment/rook-reactnative-sdks-docs/rook-health-connect/README.md

 # SDK Health Connect in React Native

-Steps to integrate Apple Health Data extraction and transmission into your app.
+Steps to integrate Health Connect Data extraction and transmission into your app.

 ## Contentes